shiyuchen6688/free2meet/README.md

 - Minimal requirements
 	- An account system that could handle signing up, logging in, and deleting account.
 It should also store user's personal information with different visibility. (i.e. Password/User ID are not supposed to be public; Timezone/Email can be public given users' permissions).
 	- A posting system that could handle posting a new event, joining an existing event, delete a posted event.
-	- A scheduling system that contains all the time slots information for each event and each user.
-It should calculate and return time slots that all participating users are available for each event and automatically detect people's timezones to facilitate meetings between participants across time zones.
+	- A scheduling system that contains the timezone infomation and the time slots information for each event and each user.
+It should calculate and return time slots that all participating users are available for each event.
 	- A tracing system that could trace all events joined, all people met, etc.
 	- User-friend frontend.
 Every webpage should contain all the necessary information and functions with appropriate layout, and needs to be responsive and interactive.
 -  Standard requirements